Kahiser Lenis

-Kahiser Miguel Lenis Navarro (born 23 July 2001) is a Panamanian professional footballer who currently plays as a forward for Colombian club Jaguares de Córdoba and the Panama national team.
+Kahiser Miguel Lenis Navarro (born 23 July 2001) is a Panamanian professional footballer who currently plays as a forward for Colombian club Atlético Goianiense and the Panama national team.

 Club career

 Born in Panama City, Lenis travelled to Spain in early 2020, going on trial with lower-division side CD Alcalá.
 After not being offered a contract, he joined amateur side CD Rabesa, where he scored four goals in seven games before returning to Panama.

 On his return to Panama, he spent a season each with Independiente and San Miguelito, before moving to Colombia and going on trial with Deportes Tolima in late 2022, scoring in a friendly against Bogotá and being pictured in club kit.
 Despite this, he would instead go on to join Categoría Primera A side Jaguares de Córdoba.

 International career

 Lenis was called up to the Panama under-23 side for the 2023 Maurice Revello Tournament, and went on to score in the final as Panama beat Mexico to win the tournament for the first time.

 Called up by manager Thomas Christiansen to the senior squad in August 2023, Lenis marked his full international debut with two goals as Panama beat Bolivia 2–1 in a friendly game on 27 August, with Christiansen describing his performance as "spectacular".

 In June 2024, he takes part in the Maurice Revello Tournament in France, with Panama.